Penetration Testing - Steps and Types

 Why Regular Testing is Critical

 Cybersecurity experts have seen that customers who conduct penetration tests on a bi-yearly basis are able to take a proactive approach to their security.
 Customers who do not conduct regular pen tests are more likely to have to take a reactive approach to their security.
 Organizations that take a proactive approach to security are more likely to detect threats before they harm their environment.
-Whereas organizations that have improper security hygiene are forced to take a reactive approach, cleaning up their security after a breach has already occurred.
+Organizations that have improper security hygiene are forced to take a reactive approach, cleaning up their security after a breach has already occurred.
 Penetration testing services are often performed by a certified ethical hacker.
 By acting as if they are hacking your environment on a routine basis, they are actively searching for areas in which someone could hack your environment.
 They then can make remediation recommendations as they see fit.

 Why Conduct a Penetration Test?